n3d1117/chatgpt-telegram-bot/README.md

 * `TELEGRAM_BOT_TOKEN`: Your Telegram bot's token, obtained using [BotFather](http://t.me/botfather) (see [tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token))
 * `ALLOWED_TELEGRAM_USER_IDS`: A comma-separated list of Telegram user IDs that are allowed to interact with the bot (use [getidsbot](https://t.me/getidsbot) to find your user ID). **Note**: by default, *everyone* is allowed (`*`)
 * `PROXY`: Proxy to be used for OpenAI and Telegram bot
+* `ASSISTANT_PROMPT`: A system message that sets the tone and controls the behavior of the assistant
 * `SHOW_USAGE`: Whether to show OpenAI token usage information after each response
+* `MAX_TOKENS`: Upper bound on how many tokens the ChatGPT API will return
 * `MAX_HISTORY_SIZE`: Max number of messages to keep in memory, after which the conversation will be summarised to avoid excessive token usage ([#34](https://github.com/n3d1117/chatgpt-telegram-bot/issues/34))
 * `MAX_CONVERSATION_AGE_MINUTES`: Maximum number of minutes a conversation should live, after which the conversation will be reset to avoid excessive token usage
 * `VOICE_REPLY_WITH_TRANSCRIPT_ONLY`: Whether to answer to voice messages with the transcript only or with a ChatGPT response of the transcript ([#38](https://github.com/n3d1117/chatgpt-telegram-bot/issues/38))